Subsystem fidelity in two-dimensional conformal field theories: Acknowledgements

 \section{Acknowledgements}

-J.Z. is grateful to the organizers and participants of the Annual Academic Conference of the Gravitation and Relativistic Astrophysics Division of the Chinese Physical Society (Kunming, April 2025), the Symposium on Gravity and Cosmology (Xi'an, June 2025), and the Symposium on Strings, Gravity, and Gravitational Waves (Rizhao, August 2025), where preliminary results of this work were presented and benefitted from valuable discussions.
-J.Z. also wishes to thank the Institute of Fundamental Physics and Quantum Technology at Ningbo University for its hospitality during a productive visit where part of this research was presented and completed.
-In addition, J.Z. thanks Bin Chen, Wu-zhong Guo, Song He, Yan Liu, and Jie-qiang Wu for insightful discussions and constructive comments.
+J.Z. is grateful to the organizers and participants of the Annual Academic Conference of the Gravitation and Relativistic Astrophysics Division of the Chinese Physical Society (Kunming, April 2025), the Symposium on Gravity and Cosmology (Xi'an, June 2025), the Symposium on Strings, Gravity, and Gravitational Waves (Rizhao, August 2025), and the Symposium on Gravity and Cosmology (Hefei, November 2025), where preliminary results of this work were presented and benefitted from valuable discussions.
+J.Z. also wishes to thank the Institute of Fundamental Physics and Quantum Technology at Ningbo University for its hospitality during a productive visit where part of this research was presented, discussed and completed.
+In addition, J.Z. thanks Li-Ming Cao, Bin Chen, Anatoly Dymarsky, Wu-zhong Guo, Song He, Yan Liu, Jian-Xin Lu, Jia-Rui Sun, Shao-Jiang Wang, Jie-qiang Wu, and Li-Xin Xu for insightful discussions and constructive comments.

 This work is supported by the National Natural Science Foundation of China (Grant No. 12205217) and the Tianjin University Self-Innovation Fund Extreme Basic Research Project (Grant No. 2025XJ21-0007).